Vinay1a1/Motorola-custom-rom-tool/README.md

 The magisk patching option is currently broken and will be added later.

 # Note1: To flash rom using fastboot, place rom zip in the same folder.

+Use the linux branch if you want to use this tool on linux.
+If anything is broken then report it.